 [~TASK] FLOW3 (Error): The var_dump debugger now displays more information about objects implementing ArrayAccess

 [+BUGFIX] FLOW3 (MVC): The Router now uses strong comparison for checking the match results of routes.
 Fixes #7831

 [~TASK][!!!]
 Fluid (View): The TemplateView now expects all template files to be UpperCamelCase as this is the general convention for filenames in FLOW3.
 Make sure to update the case of your template filenames!
 Resolves #7243

-#2 Updated by Bastian Waidelich about 9 years ago
+#2 Updated by Bastian Waidelich over 9 years ago

 Robert Lemke wrote:

 The DynamicRoutPart::match() [...] wrongly interprets integer values such as "-1" as TRUE.

 RoutePartHandler must implement F3\FLOW3\MVC\Web\Routing\RoutePartInterface.
 It's match() method should always return a boolean (and the default DynamicRoutPart does).

 So if DynamicRoutPart::match() returns "-1", that is actually a mistake in the respective route part handler.
 The same thing for Route:matches().
 But I guess, we still want to "fix" this in the calling code, right?

 BTW: the fix isn't covered by a unit test ;) should I provide one?